Unresolved sideband photon recoil spectroscopy of molecular ions

 with $\hbar\omega_r=E_{e,r}-E_{g,r}$, where $E_{g,r}$ and $E_{e,r}$ are the energies of the two states.
 In addition to the two ions' internal states, the external motional states of the two-ion system along the $z$-axis can be described by the following Hamiltonian

 where we have introduced the standard harmonic oscillator ladder operators $\hat{a}_{ip}^{\dagger}$, $\hat{a}_{ip}$ and $\hat{a}_{op}^{\dagger}$, $\hat{a}_{op}$ for the in-phase (IP) and out-of-phase (OP) modes respectively.
-The associated mode angular frequencies, for singly charged ions, are given by \cite{Morigi2001,Drewsen2004}:
+The associated mode angular frequencies, for singly charged ions, are given by \cite{Morigi2001,Drewsen2004}

-with $\mu=m_t/m_r$ being the ion mass ratio and $\omega_z$ the motional angular frequency of the readout ion if it were alone in the trap, all trapping parameters being the same.
+with $\mu=m_t/m_r$ being the ion mass ratio and $\omega_z$ the motional angular frequency of the readout ion if it were alone in the trap, all trapping parameters being equal.
 Essential for PRS is the Hamiltonian describing the light induced interaction between the internal and external degrees of freedom of the ions.
 We assume here that the light field can be approximated by a monochromatic plane wave with angular frequency $\omega_L$ travelling along the $z$-axis.
-Furthermore, we assume that the difference between the two transition angular frequencies $\omega_t$ and $\omega_r$ is large enough so that a light field close to resonance with one of the ions will not perturb the other.
-In this case, one can write up the Hamiltonian for the light interaction as
+Furthermore, we assume that the difference between the two transition angular frequencies $\omega_t$ and $\omega_r$ is large enough that a light field close to resonance with one of the ions will not perturb the other.
+In this case, one can write the Hamiltonian for the light interaction as:

-with $\Omega_{0,j}$ the vacuum Rabi angular frequency associated with the particular light field and oscillator strength and $\vec{k}_L$ the wave vector of the laser field.\\ The coupling of the ions' internal and external degrees of freedom appears through the position operator $\hat{z}_j$ of the interaction Hamiltonian.
-This operator can be written for both ions in terms of the ladder operators as \cite{wineland1998,Leibfried2003,Wubbena2012}
+where $j\in\lbrace r,t\rbrace$ and $\Omega_{0,j}$ is the vacuum Rabi angular frequency associated with the particular light field and oscillator strength and $\vec{k}_L$ is the wave vector of the laser field.
+The coupling of the ions' internal and external degrees of freedom appears through the position operator $\hat{z}_j$ of the interaction Hamiltonian.
+This operator can be written for both ions in terms of the ladder operators as \cite{wineland1998,Leibfried2003,Wubbena2012}:

 where $b_{ip,j}$ and $b_{op,j}$ are the components of the eigenvectors (in a mass-weighted space) for the IP and OP modes respectively.
-They can be written for the readout and target ions as
+They can be written for the readout and target ions as:

 with